Physical Hazards

 • Write a Standard Operating Procedure (SOP) for the use of each piece of equipment containing mercury.

-• Train personnel on proper use, maintenance, transport and disposal.
+• Train personnel on proper use, maintenance, transport, and disposal.

 • Conduct periodic inspections of equipment to ensure no leaks or spills have occurred.

 • Consider replacing mercury with alternative components.
-Contact EHS at 346-2348 to replace mercury thermometers with alcohol thermometers of equivalent range.
+Contact EHS at 346-3192 to replace mercury thermometers with alcohol thermometers of equivalent range.

 • Have available proper PPE such as nitrile gloves and post clear warnings to lab personnel that many glove materials do not protect from mercury.